intel/zephyr.js/README.md

 ## JS Minifier

 To save space it is recommended to use a minifier.
-In convert.sh, the script used to encode your JS into a source file, we use uglifyjs.
+In `convert.sh`, the script used to encode your JS into a source file, we use `uglifyjs`.
 If you didn't install this earlier, you can do so with the command:
 ```bash
 sudo apt-get install node-uglify